celestiaorg/docs/developers/celestia-app-vesting.md

 ---
-description: Learn how to generate a vesting account using Celestia App.
+description: Learn how to generate a vesting account using celestia-app.
 ---

-# How to create a vesting account with Celestia App
+# How to create a vesting account with celestia-app

 <!-- markdownlint-disable MD013 -->